docker/dockercraft/README.md

 5. **Join Server!**

-	You should see at least one container in your world, which is the one hosting your Dockercrasft server.
+	You should see at least one container in your world, which is the one hosting your Dockercraft server.

 	You can start, stop and remove containers interacting with levers and buttons.
 Some Docker commands are also supported directly via Minecraft's chat window, which is displayed by pressing the `T` key (default) or `/` key.

-### How it works
+## How it works

 The game itself remains unmodified.
 All operations are done server side.